Air Inferno

 Air Inferno is a 1990 flight simulation arcade video game developed and released by Taito, in Japan, Europe and North America.
 A spin-off from Taito's Landing series, Air Inferno is an aerial firefighting simulation that involves piloting a helicopter on various rescue missions, shooting a fire extinguisher to extinguish flames while rescuing civilians.

-Like its predecessor Top Landing (1988), Air Inferno used flat-shaded, 3D polygon graphics.
-Both games ran on the Taito Air System hardware, which used 68000 (12 MHz) and Z80 (4 MHz) microprocessors as CPU and a TMS320C25 (24 MHz) digital signal processor as GPU.
-The game comes in two types of arcade cabinets, a larger deluxe motion simulator cockpit cabinet and a smaller standard cockpit cabinet.
+Like its predecessor Top Landing (1988), Air Inferno uses flat-shaded, 3D polygon graphics.
+Both games run on the Taito Air System hardware which uses 68000 (12 MHz) and Z80 (4 MHz) microprocessors as CPU and a TMS320C25 (24 MHz) digital signal processor as GPU.
+The game comes in two types of arcade cabinets: a deluxe motion simulator cockpit cabinet and a standard cockpit cabinet.

 Reception

 In Japan, Game Machine listed Air Inferno on their August 1, 1990 issue as being the most-successful upright arcade/cockpit unit of the month.

 The arcade game received positive reviews from critics.
 Sinclair User magazine it an 89% score, praising the "fab" 3D graphics, "realistic controls" and for being "something very different compared to the usual arcade machine."
 Julian Rignall rated the game 88% in Computer and Video Games magazine.
 Nick Kelly rated it 85% in CU Amiga.
 David Wilson rated it four out of five in Zero magazine, and 80% in Your Sinclair.